 Click here to see a list of current St. Olaf students with declared majors in Classics, Greek, Latin, Latin Education, Ancient Studies, or Medieval Studies.

 The Greek taught at St. Olaf College is ancient Greek, not the modern language spoken in Greece today.
 Greek 111 and Latin 111 are introductory courses.
-If students have studied Greek or Latin before, they should consult one of the St. Olaf Classics professors about placement in an intermediate or advanced course.
+New students who have previously studied ancient Greek or Latin should write to the department chair, Prof. Steve Reece, for advice about which course would be best for them to take.
+(We do not use a placement exam.)
 For the department’s policy on Advanced Placement (AP) and International Baccalaureate (IB) Exams, click here.

 Beyond the Classroom